 As difficult as it is to track IDP settlements, it is critical to do so for humanitarian purposes.
 Aid cannot begin to flow to these areas if no one knows where they are or what the occupants of the settlements need.

 The class set out to use the little on-the-ground data they could find to direct their examination of open-access satellite data of the region.
 Then they used an algorithmic approach to data analysis that has been used in landscape change monitoring, but they tailored it to this IDP scenario.

-Tanya Haddad, a computer science post-baccalaureate student, enjoyed the class immensely.
+Tanya Haddad, a computer science post-baccalaureate and GIScience student, enjoyed the class immensely.
 She explained in more detail how the class tracked the IDP settlements.